denten-books/plain-text/5-chapter.md

 The synchronic self occupies the present moment on a thin crest of biological impermanence.[^ln5-james] We are simply not that good at remembering things, even when those things are ourselves.
-The synchronic self continually recedes into the past, threatening to dissolve conciousness within the great ocean of non-being.
+The self continually recedes into the past, threatening to dissolve conciousness within the great ocean of non-being.
 William James writes: "There are a few men who would not feel personally annihilated if a life-long construction of their hands or brains---say an entomological collection or an extensive work in manuscript---were suddenly swept away."
 James calls the loss of such identity-bound possessions "the shrinkage of personality" and "a partial conversion of ourselves to nothingness" [@james_principles_1890, 293].
 In a recent issue of *e-misférica* dedicated to the subject of archives, Diana Taylor goes further to suggest that fears about personal impermanence motivate the contemporary concern with the archive.
 She writes that "perhaps the current rush to 'archive' has less to do with place/thing/practice and more with trying to save and preserve a sense of self as we face the uncertain future, emphasizing our agency in the selection and meaning making process that we fear threatens to outpace us" [@taylor_save_2012].

 In this light, the making of lists, new years resolutions, the writing of diaries, self portraiture, and audio dictation---all these activities can be